 Brief History of the Program

 The Coughlin Company began to offer Leadership Development Group Coaching Programs in 2017.
-Since then individuals from over 20 companies across the United States and Canada have participated in these 6-month, highly interactive programs.
-Up to now these Group Coaching Programs were offered to people in the same company or the same industry.
+Since then individuals from over 35 companies across the United States and Canada have participated in these 6-month, highly interactive programs.
+The first four Leadership Development Group Coaching Programs were offered to people in the same company or the same industry.

-Starting in September 2020 our Leadership Development Group Coaching Program is being offered to leaders in for-profit and nonprofit organizations of all sizes anywhere in the world.
+Starting in September 2020 our Leadership Development Group Coaching Program was offered to leaders in for-profit and nonprofit organizations of all sizes anywhere in the world.
+In Round One, we had 20 participants from 14 different organizations including Anheuser-Busch, Stryker Neurovascular, Traffix, Medicine Shoppe, and privately owned companies in wealth management, commercial real estate, and residential real estate.
 We limit the maximum number of people in the program to 20 leaders at a time.
-We meet in small discussion groups of at most 7 people with Dan Coughlin serving as the facilitator/guide in all of them.
+We meet in small discussion groups of at most 6 people with Dan Coughlin serving as the facilitator/guide in all of them.